How much does pipe lining cost?

 What is pipe camera inspection?

-Before any reputable pipe lining installer provides an estimate, they must perform a sewer camera inspection.
+Before any reputable pipe lining installer provides an estimate they will have to perform a sewer camera inspection.
 Without understanding the pipe problems, what the pipe is made of, the pipe network, and what access points are available, there’s no way to provide a quote for sewer pipe rehabilitation.
-Usually, after a camera inspection, a certified contractor will provide an estimate for pipe rehabilitation.
+Usually after a camera inspection a certified contractor will provide an estimate for pipe rehabilitation.

-In some cases, however, the sewer pipe repair issues are severe enough to require a preliminary cleaning to examine the pipe problems, assess the pipe network and provide an estimate.
+In some cases, however, the sewer pipe repair issues are severe enough to require a preliminary cleaning to get a good look at the pipe problems, assess the pipe network and provide the estimate.

-Cleaning the sewer pipe restores the pipe diameter to the original inside diameter.
-The pipe material, whether cast iron, Orangeburg, clay, plastic, etc., will determine what tools or techniques need to be used.
+Cleaning the sewer pipe restores the pipe diameter back to original inside diameter.
+The pipe material, whether it be cast iron, orangeburg, clay, plastic, etc, will determine what tools or techniques need to be used.

 The cost of sewer pipe lining

-Based on the criteria, there is a significant variation in the pipe lining cost.
+Based on the aforementioned criteria, there is a significant variation in the cost of pipe lining.
 Relatively simple jobs for residential single-family homes can cost as little as $2500 to $5500.
-Some contractors may price it as a base cost plus a per foot cost, for example, a $2500 minimum base cost, then a lower cost per foot.
-Keep in mind that except in the simplest of scenarios, replacing sewer pipes is almost always more expensive, takes longer, and is more disruptive than pipelining.
-In larger diameter, straight pipe with thousands of feet of sewer pipe to be lined and with access points from manholes, significant economies of scale apply, making the cost per foot appear very low.
+Some contractors may price it as a base cost plus a per foot cost, for example a $2500 minimum base cost, then a lower cost per foot.
+Keep in mind that except in the simplest of scenarios, replacing sewer pipe is almost always more expensive, takes longer and is more disruptive than pipe lining.
+In larger diameter, straight pipe with thousands of feet of sewer pipe to be lined and with access points from manholes, significant economies of scale apply making the cost per foot appear very low.

-A good way to think about the cost of sewer pipe repair and pricing from a certified contractor is to consider the formula:
+A good way to think about the cost of sewer pipe lining is to consider the formula:

 Cost = Pipe Length x Pipe Diameter x Depth of Pipe x Network Complexity

-Longer and larger pipes require more material, and pipes buried deep in the ground need to handle more structural load.
-The complexity of the pipe network is also a key factor, with multiple bends and diameter transitions, the number of “Y” and “T” fittings, and available access points impacting the time and cost associated with rehabilitation.
+Longer and larger pipes require more material, and pipes that are buried deep in the ground need to handle more structural load.
+The complexity of the pipe network is also a key factor, with multiple bends and diameter transitions, the number of “Y” and “T” fittings, as well as available access points impacting the time and cost associated with rehabilitation.

 Ultimately, lining sewer pipes is almost always less expensive, less disruptive, and comes with less hassle than sewer pipe replacement.
-The pipe lining contractor will have to price in some factors related to the complexity of the specific job, but that factor is almost always less than the cost of sewer pipe replacement.
+The pipe lining contractor will have to price in some factors related to the complexity of the specific job at hand, but that factor is almost always less than the cost of sewer pipe replacement.
 And the cost of doing nothing at all is almost always much higher.